As long as you know the rules – unwritten – the exercise of writing a resume is not a complicated task.

 be clear with your professional objective and therefore for the desired function in order to document your skills and qualities required for this position.

 choose the arguments to put forward: like your best achievements, proven results, known and recognized competencies, strengths and extra professional results.

-be certain to have a word processor or a CV application.
+be certain to have a word processor or a resume builder app.

 Step 2: grouping of information

-We will gather this information by topic, which then will become the sections of your CV.
+We will gather this information by topic, which then will become the sections of your resume.

 personal information : name and all the necessary information to contact you: complete postal mailing address, telephone number and e-mail address.
 If you feel it relevant, age, family status and owned driver’s license(s).